 You should be aware that e-mail is not a 100% secure medium and you should be aware of this when contacting us to send personal or confidential information.

 Requests For Access

 If you have any questions or wish to access your personal information, please write to our privacy contact at Donna C. Babbs Family Law Professional Corporation, 128 Byron Street North Whitby ON L1N 4M9 attention Donna C. Babbs.

 On our website we may monitor traffic patterns, site usage and related site information in order to optimize our web service.
 We may provide aggregated information to third parties, but these statistics do not include any identifiable personal information.

 CLIO Practice Management Software

 We use Clio, which is an industry-leading cloud-based law firm practice management tool.
-Clio may collect aggregated information from its customers, but this information does not include identifiable personal information.
+Clio may collect aggregated information from its customers, but this information does not include identifiable personal information relating to our clients.